wangziqi2013/wangziqi2013.github.io/_posts/2020-07-13-compresso.markdown

 1. Metadata mapping can be performed by direct mapping into a reserved address space of physical DRAM.
 The overall overhead is as low as 1/16 of the address space (assuming 64B to 4KB mapping).

+2. The "caching only lower half" strategy of metadata entry is a novel idea never seen anywhere before.

+3. Identifying cold pages by cache eviction

+4. By making each metadata entry 64 bytes, all metadata reads can be done with one DRAM access.

 **Lowlight:**

 1. Although the paper delivers its ideas without any missing parts, it can be more structured and organized.
 For example,